JonEllis/jellyfin-electron/README.md

 ## TODO

+- Validate that the server URL is a Jellyfin server somehow
+- Bind/unbind global shortcuts based on preferences _when changed_
 - Test on Windows and Linux
 - Some sort of grown up testing (or, at this point, _any_ testing)
+- Write build scripts
+- Show track changed notifications